esuarezz/rainbox/README.md

 To test the app I decided to use Jest.

-In mobile we cant implement hover effect so I decided to implement it after pressinng and then removing if after 1 second.
+In mobile we cant implement hover effect so I decided to implement it after the button was pressed and removed  after 1 second.

 To manage the palette of colors I fill an array appending hexadecimals randomly generated on a lambda function dispatched after call Api Gateway.
 I assume always we are returning back.
 I could send the number by parameter and if the number is not send I could return by default 5.